jlpteaching/ECS201A/hw1/hw1.rst

 Step 4: Use gem5
 ~~~~~~~~~~~~~~~~

-Now, you will run your application in gem5 with the configuration script you made in the tutorial.
+Now, you will run your application in gem5 with the configuration script you made in the book.
 You will change the CPU model, frequency, and memory configuration while testing your sieve program.

 1. Run gem5 with Your Sieve